groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/CustomDatabaseContexts.md

 Some apps have other needs, though:

 - An app that wants to enforce **database invariants** must not allow views to perform arbitrary database writes.
-Database invariants are an important part of application safety, as described in the [GRDB Concurrency Guide](https://swiftpackageindex.com/groue/grdb.swift/documentation/grdb/concurrency).
+Database invariants are an important part of application safety, as described in the [GRDB Concurrency Guide].
 - An app that connects to **multiple databases** and wants to use the `@Query` property wrapper has to specify which database a `@Query` connects to.

 We will address those needs below.